Kakamotobi/Learned/Computer Science/Programming Paradigms/Object-Oriented-Programming.md

 - Ex: the pointer variable personA is loaded onto memory.
 It points to the personA instance on heap memory, which references its class Person that is also loaded onto heap memory.

 ## Some Tips on Implementing OOP
-- All methods relating to private members should be on the same class.
+- **All methods relating to private members should be on the same class.**
   - Resist from passing on an object's variable to another object to use.
   - Instead, keep an object's variables private and define methods for those variables in that object.
   - i.e. the higher object should not bring a lower object's values to process.
 The higher object should try to invoke the lower object's methods.
   - Ex: if a ChessPiece object has a Position object pertaining to it, the ChessPiece object should invoke functionalities defined in the Position object instead of bringing the position value and doing the calculation itself.
-- The lower the object, the more likely that it should be more independent.
+- **The lower the object, the more likely that it should be more independent.**
+- **Do not use values in the logic.
+Instead, use identifiers.**

 ## Reference
 [Object-oriented design - Wikipedia](https://en.wikipedia.org/wiki/Object-oriented_design)